Pension Maximization Life Insurance – Make Sure You Read This

 Questions you need to think about include:

-- Do you buy a policy that lasts as long as I live, or do you buy a term policy?
+• Do you buy a policy that lasts as long as I live or a term policy?

-- Should you look at getting both term life and universal or whole life?
+• Should you consider getting both the term life and universal or whole life?

-More on this in a minute, as your current health, is a factor when buying pension max life insurance.
+More on this in a minute, as your health is a factor when buying pension max life insurance.

-At a certain point, the cost of life insurance may make pension maximization less attractive than taking the survivor benefits option.
+At some point, the cost of life insurance may make pension maximization less attractive than the survivor benefits option.

-We can look at your existing group life insurance if needed, but that is not usually an excellent option either, given the price when you leave.
+We can look at your existing group life insurance if needed, but given the price when you leave, it is not usually an excellent option either.

 Here is an example of life insurance pricing based on various underwriting rate classes.
 After this chart, you’ll find examples of how certain health conditions are typically underwritten.